zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 to access the cloud back-end.

-ZenML currently only supports a SQL database as a centralized secrets store, but we are working on repurposing all existing secrets manager flavors (AWS, GCP, Azure and HashiCorp Vault) to act as back-ends for the centralized secrets store.
+ZenML currently only supports a SQL database as a centralized secrets store, but we are working on re-purposing all existing secrets manager flavors (AWS, GCP, Azure and HashiCorp Vault) to act as back-ends for the centralized secrets store.
 As soon as this is available, we will deprecate the secrets manager stack component and provide an upgrade path for existing users.